 - Usability (including documentation and ease of use)

 - Overall score of the project submission

 Each winning team must nominate a team captain in the Hackerspace.
-This person will be required to liaise with and provide their details to GovHack organisers following award announcements.
-They will coordinate the distribution of awards including prize money that must be evenly split between all team members.
+This captain will be required to liaise with and provide their details to GovHack organisers following award announcements.
+The captain will coordinate the distribution of awards including prize money that must be evenly split between all team members.
 If all members of your team are under 18 then please nominate a guardian or the Local Event Organisers who will facilitate the purchase of vouchers to be split winnings among the team.
-If a finalist team has been selected to receive a Golden Ticket to the Red Carpet Awards, it is the team captain who will represent them.
+If a finalist team has been selected to receive a Golden Ticket to the Red Carpet Awards, it is the team captain who will represent the team.